 Allow your deck to dry completely after cleaning; two days is ideal.
 Most deck stains and sealers recommend your wood is 17% moisture level or less before applying and product.
 Sealing wood that is too damp may cause you to seal moisture into your wood.
 This causes premature rot along with mold and mildew problems.

 We do not advise pressure washing a wood deck as it can embed moisture into the wood and will likely damage wood surfaces.

 Staining the Deck

 If you don’t have a favorite stain and color there are many to choose from.
 We advise getting some advice in our stores from one of our paint specialists for your specific wood deck and environment.
-Take advantage of our annual exterior stain sales that starts 6/22/2019 and runs through 7/15/2019.
-It will undoubtedly save yourself some needed cash and allow for some new deck accessories.
+Take advantage of our annual exterior stain sale that usually starts in June.
+We pair it with manufacturer rebates where you could save up to 30%.

 Cover any plants in the area to protect them from splattering stain.

 Stir the stain thoroughly and pour the stain into a paint tray.

 Apply stain following manufacturers directions, usually with a paint roller attached to a long handle rolling it over 2-3 boards at a time in the direction of the boards.
 Two thin coats are better than one thick coat that doesn’t properly adhere or dry.

 Don’t allow the finish to puddle.
 To speed up the process, one person can apply the stain or sealer and another person uses a roller or broom to spread puddles and to work the finish into the wood, a process known as back-rolling.